 Top Things to do on the Amalfi Coast

-If you are looking for the best things to do on the Amalfi Coast then you have come to the right place.
+If you are looking for the best things to do on the Amalfi Coast, then you have come to the right place.
 We outline all the must-see attractions, activities, and day trips you can take from this absolutely stunning area of Italy.
+One of the key activities you shouldn’t miss is wine tasting, which offers memorable experiences at local vineyards combined with food pairings.

 There are 13 picturesque coastal towns on the Amalfi Coast.
-While we weren’t able to visit all of them we did spend time in the most popular towns along the Amalfi Coast which are Positano, Amalfi Town, Ravello, and Sorrento.
+While we weren’t able to visit all of them, we did spend time in the most popular Amalfi Coast towns, which are Positano, Amalfi Town, Ravello, and Sorrento.
+It is also important to explore smaller towns such as Vietri sul Mare and Nerano, which offer unique attributes and cultural significance.
 We will focus on these towns for this article.

 Tips for Visiting Amalfi Coast

 To be honest, the first thing you should know and come to terms with about the Amalfi Coast is that it is expensive.
-It has been a tourist attraction for many years and this shows in the prices.
+It has been a tourist attraction for many years, and this is evident in the prices.
 The majority of your budget will go to accommodation.
 In our opinion, this is not the place to pinch pennies.
-If you want the best Amalfi Coast experience then splurge for a hotel room with a balcony overlooking the Mediterranean Sea.
+If you want the best Amalfi Coast experience, then splurge on a hotel room with a balcony overlooking the Mediterranean Sea.
 You won’t regret it.

-One of our favorite things to do was to greet the morning with a coffee on the balcony and close out the night with a glass of wine on our terrace.
-You can also opt for an apartment rental which might be a bit cheaper.
-Depending on the time of year you visit, you will want to reserve your room well ahead of time as well as make reservations for dinner.
+One of our favorite things to do was greet the morning with a coffee on the balcony and close out the night with a glass of wine on our terrace.
+You can also opt for an apartment rental, which might be a bit cheaper.
+Depending on the time of year you visit, you will want to reserve your room well ahead of time and make reservations for dinner.

 Do You Need A Car to Explore the Amalfi Coast?

-The simple answer here is no, you don’t necessarily need a car to experience the Amalfi Coast.
-The main towns do have bus service and boat shuttles between them, so you are not trapped in the town you stay in.
+The simple answer is no. You don’t necessarily need a car to experience the Amalfi Coast.
+The main towns have bus service and boat shuttles, so you are not trapped in the town you stay in.
 Speed boats can whisk you off to Capri or to one of the neighboring towns.

-What It’s like to Drive on the Amalfi Coast
+What it’s like to Drive on the Narrow Streets of the Amalfi Coast

-How Many Days Should You Spend on the Amalfi Coast?
+How Many Days Should You Spend on the Amalfi Coast UNESCO World Heritage Site?

 We suggest at least a week.
+Vietri sul Mare, the first town on the Amalfi Coast, is accessible by local train from Salerno.
 Three days with Positano as your base.
-A night in Ravello or Amalfi Town and three days with Sorrento as another base to take some iconic day trips like a tour to Pompeii.
-The average stay is usually between 5- 7 days which will allow you to experience most of what the Amalfi Coast has to offer.
+A night in Ravello Amalfi Town and three days with Sorrento as another base to take some iconic day trips like a tour to Pompeii.
+The average stay is usually between 5- 7 days, which will allow you to experience most of what the Amalfi Coast has to offer.
 Of course, it is also dependent on your budget.

 Best Things to Do Along the Amalfi Coast